Logo

 Case 1: Discrimination Against Tenants

 In several cities, RWAs have tried to restrict bachelors from renting apartments.
-Courts have ruled this practice as illegal and unconstitutional.
+Courts have ruled this practice illegal and unconstitutional.
 Such rules cannot be enforced even if mentioned in by-laws.

 Case 2: Illegal Parking Charges